-The Mariposa Public Utility District (MPUD) was established in 1947 under the "Public Utilities Act of 1921", as contained in Sections 15501 through 18055 of the California Public Utilities Code.
+The Mariposa Public Utility District (MPUD or District) was established in 1947 under the "Public Utilities Act of 1921", as contained in Sections 15501 through 18055 of the California Public Utilities Code.
 The District was formed in response to a report and recommendation prepared by the Mariposa County Planning Commission.
-At issue was the provision of public water, sewer and fire protection services for the community of Mariposa.
+At issue was the provision of public water and sewer services for the community of Mariposa.
 The documents which establish the MPUD do not delineate any specific purposes or functions for the District.
 Under Division 7 of the California Public Utilities Code, a public utility district has the following powers:

 1. It can acquire and operate works for supplying the District's inhabitants with light, water, power, heat, transportation, phone or other means of communication, or means for disposition of garbage sewage or refuse.